Common Pacific Northwest Spiders

-Seattle Area Spiders: What are the most common spiders in the Pacific Northwest?
+Seattle Spiders: What are the most common spiders in the Pacific Northwest?

-There are 24 confirmed types of spiders that reside in the Pacific Northwest.
+There are 24 confirmed types of spiders that reside in the Pacific Northwest (or what we call pnw spiders up in Seattle).
 We bring you the most common nuisance spiders that tend to build their webs in human environments: The Common House Spider, the Western Black Widow, the Hobo Spider, and the Yellow Sac Spider.
 Side note: If you're finding too many of these scary looking spiders in and around your home, we're here to help!
 Call Eastside Exterminators now: 425-482-2100

 The Common House Spider

 The most common by far is the Domestic House Spider.
 Because of its common features and color, this they can easily be confused with other spiders.
 The common house spider is usually very small, less than 1/4 inch long.

 This prolific spider is sometimes known as House Spider is so-named because of the fact that this is usually the spider most often seen indoors.
 Though they have better survival rates outside (more insects available for food), this type of spider is extremely good at home invasion.
 It is a nuisance pest, probably more because of its webs than the spider itself.
 Its webs are in corners of rooms and are easy to miss.
 This spider is found worldwide and is common throughout the United States and Canada.

 For these reasons, spider pest control is commonly required by homeowners throughout the greater Seattle area.
 To learn more about proven, affordable spider removal services offered by Eastside Exterminators, call 425-482-2100